rogeralmeida/roger-almeida.com/_posts/2021-01-07-another-success-case-of-a-woman-in-it-transitioning-career.md

 So, when I heard from the Tech Lead that she was still there and is now a key team member my heart exploded in happiness.
 Reflecting back on it, I’m so grateful for the opportunity of experiencing this firsthand.

 Tyro managed to keep a dedicated professional with unique skills and with the ability to learn new skills.
-Mary Pretty managed to transition her career into DevOps and learned heaps about Software Engineering.
+Manpreet managed to transition her career into DevOps and learned heaps about Software Engineering.
 The team received someone who was awesome at integrating the work and people to accomplish a mission.
 And I got a new friend.

-Thanks for being a whole model for us Mary Pretty.
+Thanks for being a whole model for us Manpreet.
 I will tell your story on any chance I have.